makinacorpus/corpus.reactor/doc/spec_v2.rst

 - auth user
 - check infos to attach a node via salt cloud
-- Register DNS in powerdns
+- Register DNS in the dns master for thie compute node and its related vms
-  In a first time use a wildcarded DNS host on the specific endpoint target.
-  Any additional dns setup (like client domain) will require some extra manual work to wire.
 - generate a new ssh key pair
 - install the guest_type base system (eg: makina-states.services.virt.lxc)
 - Generate root credentials and store them in grains on mastersalt